benjaminmoon/benjaminmoon.github.io/_palaeomap/04-adding-fossil-occurrence-data.md

 ### Exercises 4

 1. Look at the PBDB web API (<https://paleobiodb.org/data1.2>).
 What other options and data sets can you access with this?
-Can you craft a URL that will download occurrence data of Tithonian bivalves.
+Can you craft a URL that will download occurrence data of Tithonian bivalves?
   - This download may not work on Binder, so you should do it in R on your own computer.
-2. Try adding colour or shapes to you occurrence points using the options in `geom_point`.
+2. Try adding colour or shapes to your occurrence points using the options in `geom_point`.
 3. Download and plot the palaeogeographical map and occurrences for your favourite group in your favourite stage.
 Again this should be done on your own computer.
-Beware it may take a while if you want to plot many occurrences.
+Beware: it may take a while if you want to plot many occurrences.
-4. It's also useful to separate out occurrences on the map, for instance, can you colour occurrences within the outside the tropics differently? say red in the tropics (±23.5°) and blue outside.
+4. It's also useful to separate out occurrences on the map, for instance, can you colour occurrences inside and outside the tropics differently? say red within the tropics (±23.5°) and blue outside.
   - Hint: you can use the palaeocoordinates of the PBDB data to assign a group to each occurrence, use this to colour the points in `geom_point`.
   - Hint: use `scale_colour_discrete` to colour the points.
 See the code of `palaeogeog_map_niceties` (`functions/palaeogeog_map_niceties.R`) for an example of doing this.